dalyIsaac/gitlab-ci-template/README.md

 ## Environment Variables

-Environment variables are automatically made safe for different execution contexts (CI pipeline vs. local development):
+Environment variables are automatically made safe for different execution contexts:

 - **In CI**: Environment variables are read directly from the GitLab CI environment.
 - **Locally**: Safe fallback implementations can be provided.
 These are asynchronous functions that mimic the CI environment.

-For example:
-  - `CI_COMMIT_REF_NAME`: Uses `git rev-parse --abbrev-ref HEAD` to get the current branch
-  - `CI_MERGE_REQUEST_APPROVED`: Returns `false` (no approval in local context)
-  - `CI_MERGE_REQUEST_IID`: Returns `1` (placeholder for local testing)
+Environment variables are defined in [`utils/env-vars.mts`](utils/env-vars.mts), and pipelines define what variables are available in [`utils/pipeline.mts`](utils/pipeline.mts).

-If an environment variable is not available in either context, an error is thrown to prevent silent failures.
+If an environment variable is not available, an error will be thrown.
+Environment variables are accessed via the `pipeline.env` object inside a `jobMain` - see the [example below](#example-job).

 ## Example Job